|We’ve got your back! Finance Blog is a completely free website 100% focused on helping Americans get the answers they need. Read more|

 When you work with a contractor, you don't much to worry about or tax responsibilities for independent contractors.

 Paying them: For your employees, their wages will often be their only source of income, so even if business cash flow is tight, you can’t delay or avoid paying them!

 |Blue Cash Everyday® Card|

-Earn $200 Back after you spend $1,000 in purchases on your new Card in your first 3 months.
+Earn $250 Back after you spend $1,000 in purchases on your new Card in your first 3 months.

 A contractor should have a standard contract for services, but again you should be aware of the ins and outs of this and what it would mean for you in the event of a dispute.
 It might be as well to have the contract checked by a friendly solicitor or legal expert.

-But colleagues who worked as independent contractors often didn’t come in full-time during February and March.
+But colleagues who worked as independent contractors often didn’t come in full-time during June and July.
 You can ask a contractor not to come in, and not pay them if you don’t have any work for them to do.

 Although you should also review your contractors’ performances, their career growth is their own responsibility rather than yours.